 - 4. Number of Pets Permitted.
 Only one pet is permitted per household.
-There are no exceptions. - 5.
+Exceptions to the number of pets per household will be made in accordance with CA H & S Code 50466 and other applicable program requirements. - 5.
 Neutering Requirement.
 Cats and dogs must be neutered before bringing onto the property.
 Evidence of neutering must be provided to management prior to acceptance/approval of pet. - 6.
 Pet Restraint.
 All pets shall be on a leash, effectively and appropriately restrained under the control of a responsible household member while in the common areas of the property.
-Pet restraint includes effective control to insure that pets do not scratch, claw, or bite any person(s) on the property and do not scratch, claw, or bite furniture, walls, doors, plants, and plant materials.
+Pet restraint includes effective control to ensure that pets do not scratch, claw, or bite any person(s) on the property and do not scratch, claw, or bite furniture, walls, doors, plants, and plant materials.
 Pets shall be on a leash and supervised at all times when outside a Tenant's apartment.
 Pets shall be restrained in the Tenant's apartment during any inspections. - 7.
 Sanitary Requirements and Standards.
 The following sanitary standards govern the disposal of pet waste.
 Failure to comply with these requirements constitutes a violation of the Lease and may result in a requirement to remove pet from premises permanently or termination of the tenant's Lease. - a.
 Pet owners shall immediately and appropriately dispose of pet waste deposited anywhere in the property.
 Appropriate disposal includes wrapping waste in paper or plastic and depositing in appropriate trash containers.
 Wrapping or bag must not be wet on the outside when deposited into the trash. - b.
 Pets may under no circumstances be permitted to deposit waste on the lawns, planting areas, flowerbeds, side of buildings or any other area that is not specifically for the deposit of pet waste.
 Failure to restrain the pet from this activity is a violation of the Pet Rules and will be grounds for removal of the pet from the property. - c.
 Once per day, pet owners shall remove waste from litter boxes and wrap in paper or plastic, immediately depositing same into appropriate trash containers.
 Wrapping or bag must not be wet on the outside when deposited into the trash. - d.
 At least twice per week, pet owners shall clean birdcages and/or change litter boxes.
 Refuse shall be placed into appropriate container, immediately depositing same into appropriate trash containers.
 Birdcage or litter box wrapping must not be wet on the outside when deposited into the trash. - 8.
 Pet Care Standards.
 The following pet care standards shall be observed. - a.
 Tenants shall not take pets into recreation/community rooms, kitchens, offices, or public restrooms. - b.
-Tenants shall not permit pets to climb or sit on any furniture in common areas. - c.
-Tenants shall control and limit noise and odor caused by pets.
-Complaints by other Tenants shall result in a Notice of Pet Violation, which must be resolved, or the pet must be removed from the property.
+Tenants shall not permit pets to climb or sit on any furniture in common areas.